-- 1 to participate in the submission to ITU-D of their national statistics in the area of telecommunications/ICTs for the purpose of international comparisons and determining the characteristics of the digital divide; - 2 to participate actively in the implementation of this resolution, by providing the requested information to ITU-D on access, use and skills as well as affordability of telecommunications/ICTs so as to produce telecommunication/ICT benchmarks.
+- 1 to participate in the submission to ITU-D of their national statistics on ICT access and use and community connectivity; - 2 to participate actively in these endeavours, by providing the requested information to ITU-D so as to produce telecommunication/ICT benchmarks, in particular the ICT Development Index.

-(Marrakesh, 2002) - (Rev. Antalya, 2006) - (Rev. Guadalajara, 2010) - (Rev. Busan, 2014) - (Rev. Dubai, 2018)
+(Marrakesh, 2002) - (Rev. Antalya, 2006) - (Rev. Guadalajara, 2010) - (Rev. Busan, 2014)

-Role of administrations of Member States in the management of internationalized (multilingual) domain names the provisions of Resolutions 101 and 102 (Rev. Dubai, 2018) of this conference, with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses,
+Role of administrations of Member States in the management of internationalized (multilingual) domain names the provisions of Resolutions 101 and 102 (Rev. Busan, 2014) of this conference, on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses,

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

-- a) the role of the ITU Telecommunication Standardization Sector (ITU-T), as defined in resolutions adopted at the World Telecommunication Standardization Assembly, including, inter alia, Resolution 47 (Rev. Dubai, 2012), on country code top-level domain names, and Resolution 48 (Rev. Dubai, 2012), on internationalized domain names; - b) United Nations General Assembly (UNGA) Resolution 70/125, on the outcome document of the UNGA high-level meeting on the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS); - c) UNGA Resolution 70/1, on transforming our world: the 2030 Agenda for Sustainable Development; - d) the commitment of the Tunis Agenda for the Information Society adopted by WSIS to advance the process for the introduction of multilingualism in a number of areas, including domain names, e-mail, Internet addresses and keyword look-up; - e) the need to continue the regional expansion of the Domain Name System (DNS) root server instances in order to increase DNS resilience, and to promote the use of internationalized domain names (IDNs) to overcome linguistic barriers;
+- a) the role of the ITU Telecommunication Standardization Sector (ITU-T), as defined in resolutions adopted at the World Telecommunication Standardization Assembly, including, inter alia, Resolution 47 (Rev. Dubai, 2012), on country code top-level domain names, and Resolution 48 (Rev. Dubai, 2012), on internationalized domain names, and ongoing activities in ITU-T Study Group 16 in this regard; - b) the commitment of the Tunis Agenda for the Information Society adopted by the World Summit on the Information Society (WSIS) to advance the process for the introduction of multilingualism in a number of areas including domain names, e-mail, Internet addresses and keyword look-up; - c) the need to promote regional root servers and the use of internationalized domain names in order to overcome linguistic barriers to Internet access;

-f) past successful standardization activities undertaken by ITU-T with regard to the adoption of recommendations pertaining to non-Latin character sets for telex (five-character code) and data transfer (seven-character code), allowing the use of non-Latin character sets for national and regional telex and for data transfer at global, regional and international level.
+d) past successful standardization activities undertaken by ITU-T with regard to the adoption of recommendations pertaining to non-Latin character sets for telex (five-character code) and data transfer (seven-character code), allowing the use of non-Latin character sets for national and regional telex and for data transfer at global, regional and international level,